PhasecoreX/docker-red-discordbot/README.md

 ```
 FROM phasecorex/red-discordbot

-# matplotlib needs these
-RUN apk add --no-cache freetype-dev libpng-dev
+RUN apt-get update; \
+    apt-get install -y --no-install-recommends \
+        your \
+        packages \
+        here \
+    ; \
+    rm -rf /var/lib/apt/lists/*;
 ```

 No need to define anything else, as the VOLUME and CMD will be the defaults.

 ## Versions

-### latest
+### latest/audio
 The default version.
+It contains Java so that you can use the Audio cog.
+You can extend this one (or any of the other versions) to add your own packages for your own 3rd party cogs.

+### noaudio
+This version only contains the bare minimum to run Red-Discordbot (no Java, so no Audio cog support).

+### full
+This is the version that I use.
+It is the same as the latest version, but with added packages.
 It will be occasionally updated with more dependencies that popular cogs need.
-If you need another dependency for your cog, let me know.
+If you need another dependency for your cog, let me know, and I'll consider adding it.

-### slim
-This version only contains the bare minimum to run Red-Discordbot.
-The idea is that you extend this one and add pip dependencies that you need for your specific installation.
-See the notes section on how to extend this image.